Securing SIM-Assisted Wireless Networks via Quantum Reinforcement Learning: Quantum Reinforcement Learning-based Solution

 \subsubsection{Quantum Computing-enhanced Reinforcement Learning}

 In quantum computing, the basic units of information are represented by the computational basis states of a single quantum bit (qubit) $|0\rangle = [1,0]^{\top}$ and $|1\rangle= [0,1]^{\top}$, corresponding to the $0$ and $1$ states of a classical bit.
 However, a crucial distinction is that a qubit can exist in a state of quantum superposition.
-The system comprising $q$ qubits spans a $2^q$-dimensional Hilbert space $\mathcal{H} = (\mathbb{C}^2)^{\otimes q}$, allowing a general quantum state to be represented as a linear combination of the computational basis states:
+The system comprising $q$ qubits spans a $2^q$-dimensional Hilbert space $\mathcal{H} = (\mathbb{C}^2)^{\otimes q}$, allowing a general quantum state to be represented as a linear combination of the computational basis states~\cite{cherukuri2025q}:

-where $c_i$ is complex coefficient representing the occurrence of $|\alpha_i\rangle$, and according to the probability conservation property of quantum dynamics $\sum_{i=0}^{2^q-1}|c_i|^2 = 1$.
+where $c_i$ is a complex coefficient representing the occurrence of $|\alpha_i\rangle$, and according to the probability conservation property of quantum dynamics $\sum_{i=0}^{2^q-1}|c_i|^2 = 1$.
 When applied in computation, quantum states represent inputs in a simultaneous case and thus allow quantum circuits to evaluate multiple inputs.
-In the context of DRL, this capability allows quantum-enhanced agents to process multiple state-action pairs~\cite{cherukuri2025q} through appropriate qubit transformations.
+In the context of DRL, this capability allows quantum-enhanced agents to process multiple state-action pairs~\cite{cherukuri2025q}.
+Grover's search algorithm~\cite{qu2022secure} further exemplifies this quantum advantage, leveraging superposition and amplitude amplification to locate a target state within an unstructured search space of size $Q$ using only $\mathcal{O}(\sqrt{Q})$ queries, a quadratic speedup over the $\mathcal{O}(Q)$ complexity of classical search.
+This speedup suggests that quantum-enhanced agents can explore large state-action spaces more efficiently and potentially converge to optimal policies faster through appropriate qubit transformations.

-These qubit transformations are implemented through quantum operators $U$, referred to as quantum gates, acting on the Hilbert space of the quantum system.
+These qubit transformations are implemented through quantum operators $\boldsymbol{U}$, referred to as quantum gates, acting on the Hilbert space of the quantum system.
 Mathematically, the state evolution under a quantum gate is expressed as